 Every zone gets a manometer test and at least one penetration point, but the level of radon also affects the number of penetrations.
 “If a 1,200-square-foot house has a radon reading of 6 pCi/L,” Ahlquist says, “we will most likely only suggest one penetration point.
 But if that same house has a reading of 35 pCi/L, we would probably recommend a penetration point at each side of the house.“ Ahlquist also says that the type of soil can affect the system design.
 “Crushed stone is the perfect soil for easy air flow across a basement, but if the crew discovers that it’s hard-packed clay, they might suggest another penetration point to the customer.”

-Test holes are typically drilled far away from proposed penetration locations―usually on the opposite side of the zone.
+Test holes are typically drilled far away from proposed penetration locations for a radon mitigation system―usually on the opposite side of the zone.
 This enables the crew to retest again from the same point after the installation is complete, when a negative manometer reading is an indication that any leaks have been sealed and the system is working properly.

 2 The cold joint between the slab and foundation walls often develops a gap that needs to be sealed [C], as do obvious cracks in the field of the slab.
 Small cracks can usually be sealed as-is, but sometimes using a grinder to widen the crack [D] will result in a better seal [E].